 All About Sprint Planning Meetings

 In a Sprint Planning meeting, the Product Owner will present the top items pulled from their product backlog to their team.
-The Scrum Team will then choose which of those items they will complete during the sprint and mark them down in the sprint backlog.
+The Scrum Team will then choose which of those action items they will complete during the sprint and mark them down in the sprint backlog.

 The Benefits of Sprint Planning Meetings

 Sprint Planning Meetings have some great benefits.
-For one, it gives everyone on the team the opportunity to communicate and choose goals for the sprint, allowing for increased team cohesiveness and communication.
-It can also improve team satisfaction, as everyone is involved in the process and can help influence it.
+For one, it gives everyone on the team the opportunity to communicate and choose goals for the sprint, allowing for increased team cohesiveness and effective communication.
+It can also improve team morale and satisfaction, as everyone is involved in the process and can help influence it.

 How to Run Your Best Sprint Planning Meetings

 Here are our top tips on how to run your best sprint planning meetings.